Education

 Teaching is provided through lectures, seminars and small-group supervisions.

-You will usually have four to six lectures and seminars, and one or two hours of small-group supervisions each week.
+You will usually have 4 to 6 lectures and seminars, and one or two hours of small-group supervisions each week.

 Assessment